Weld Capital Management LLC Sells 4,306 Shares of Air Lease Co. (NYSE:AL)

-Weld Capital Management LLC cut its stake in Air Lease Co.
-(NYSE:AL) by 20.1% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 17,090 shares of the transportation company’s stock after selling 4,306 shares during the quarter.
-Weld Capital Management LLC’s holdings in Air Lease were worth $503,000 as of its most recent SEC filing.
+Weld Capital Management LLC reduced its stake in Air Lease Co.
+(NYSE:AL) by 20.1% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 17,090 shares of the transportation company’s stock after selling 4,306 shares during the period.
+Weld Capital Management LLC’s holdings in Air Lease were worth $503,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-BBVA USA Bancshares Inc. lifted its position in Air Lease by 2.7% in the third quarter.
-BBVA USA Bancshares Inc. now owns 16,309 shares of the transportation company’s stock worth $479,000 after buying an additional 436 shares during the last quarter.
-Boothbay Fund Management LLC lifted its position in shares of Air Lease by 2.7% during the third quarter.
-Boothbay Fund Management LLC now owns 19,422 shares of the transportation company’s stock worth $571,000 after purchasing an additional 505 shares during the last quarter.
-Signaturefd LLC lifted its position in shares of Air Lease by 15.0% during the third quarter.
-Signaturefd LLC now owns 3,969 shares of the transportation company’s stock worth $117,000 after purchasing an additional 517 shares during the last quarter.
-Harbor Investment Advisory LLC lifted its position in shares of Air Lease by 95.2% during the third quarter.
-Harbor Investment Advisory LLC now owns 1,220 shares of the transportation company’s stock worth $36,000 after purchasing an additional 595 shares during the last quarter.
-Finally, Great West Life Assurance Co.
-Can lifted its position in shares of Air Lease by 12.2% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 8,880 shares of the transportation company’s stock worth $106,000 after purchasing an additional 965 shares during the last quarter.
+Several other hedge funds also recently added to or reduced their stakes in AL. Windacre Partnership LLC grew its stake in shares of Air Lease by 20.8% in the 2nd quarter.
+Windacre Partnership LLC now owns 11,240,000 shares of the transportation company’s stock valued at $329,220,000 after purchasing an additional 1,933,700 shares during the period.
+BlackRock Inc. boosted its holdings in shares of Air Lease by 35.6% in the 3rd quarter.
+BlackRock Inc. now owns 6,353,494 shares of the transportation company’s stock worth $186,920,000 after acquiring an additional 1,666,874 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in shares of Air Lease by 613.8% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 1,672,788 shares of the transportation company’s stock worth $48,996,000 after acquiring an additional 1,438,435 shares in the last quarter.
+FIL Ltd boosted its holdings in shares of Air Lease by 62.3% in the 2nd quarter.
+FIL Ltd now owns 1,820,523 shares of the transportation company’s stock worth $53,323,000 after acquiring an additional 698,755 shares in the last quarter.
+Finally, JPMorgan Chase & Co. boosted its holdings in shares of Air Lease by 348.5% in the 3rd quarter.
+JPMorgan Chase & Co. now owns 644,369 shares of the transportation company’s stock worth $18,860,000 after acquiring an additional 500,702 shares in the last quarter.
 Institutional investors own 91.68% of the company’s stock.

-In other news, Director Jie Chen sold 25,000 shares of the business’s stock in a transaction dated Friday, December 4th.
-The stock was sold at an average price of $42.26, for a total transaction of $1,056,500.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-6.88% of the stock is owned by insiders.
+In related news, Director Jie Chen sold 25,000 shares of the firm’s stock in a transaction dated Friday, December 4th.
+The shares were sold at an average price of $42.26, for a total value of $1,056,500.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Company insiders own 6.88% of the company’s stock.

-Air Lease (NYSE:AL) last posted its earnings results on Saturday, November 14th.
-The transportation company reported $1.02 earnings per share (EPS) for the quarter, meeting the consensus estimate of $1.02.
-Air Lease had a return on equity of 9.83% and a net margin of 27.48%.
-The company had revenue of $494.00 million for the quarter, compared to analyst estimates of $523.24 million.
-During the same quarter in the previous year, the firm earned $1.80 earnings per share.
-The firm’s quarterly revenue was down 7.0% compared to the same quarter last year.
-As a group, sell-side analysts expect that Air Lease Co. will post 4.3 EPS for the current year.
+Air Lease (NYSE:AL) last released its quarterly earnings data on Saturday, November 14th.
+The transportation company reported $1.02 EPS for the quarter, meeting the Zacks’ consensus estimate of $1.02.
+Air Lease had a net margin of 27.48% and a return on equity of 9.83%.
+The business had revenue of $494.00 million during the quarter, compared to analysts’ expectations of $523.24 million.
+During the same quarter in the prior year, the company earned $1.80 EPS.
+The firm’s quarterly revenue was down 7.0% on a year-over-year basis.
+Research analysts anticipate that Air Lease Co. will post 4.3 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, January 6th.
-Shareholders of record on Friday, December 18th will be paid a $0.16 dividend.
-This represents a $0.64 annualized dividend and a yield of 1.56%.
-The ex-dividend date is Thursday, December 17th.
-This is a positive change from Air Lease’s previous quarterly dividend of $0.15.
-Air Lease’s payout ratio is 11.79%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, January 6th.
+Stockholders of record on Friday, December 18th will be paid a dividend of $0.16 per share.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 1.56%.
+This is an increase from Air Lease’s previous quarterly dividend of $0.15.
+The ex-dividend date of this dividend is Thursday, December 17th.
+Air Lease’s dividend payout ratio is currently 11.79%.

 Air Lease Profile